-Elza Soares started singing Samba in 1950s Rio.
-She made hits and had a tabloid life in the 1960s and 70s.
+Elza Soares is a Samba legend.
+She started singing in 1950s Rio.
+Soares made hits and had a tabloid life in the 1960s and 70s.
 Tragedy pursued her into obscurity, but Soares came roaring back in 1999 and keeps making Samba in every musical style.

 In a career racked by tragedy, legendary Brazilian samba singer Elza Soares has persevered as a singular voice for the voiceless.
 Rising from the favelas of Rio, where she was forced into marriage at the age of 12 and gave birth to her first child at 13, Soares’ big break came when she appeared on a Brazilian talent show, supposedly to buy medicine for her children.